top of page

 Dystopia Chapter 19: Hostile Reception

 They saw us coming.
 Slowly approaching.
-Midday, hot, most hunkered down, the heat today unbearable, triple digit.
-But still a waiting entourage, someone from the roof yells, “he’s bringing people.”
-Interest peaked, there was a procedure for adding to our population strict rules.
+Midday, hot, most hunkered down, the heat today unbearable, triple digits.
+But still a waiting entourage, someone from the roof yelled, “he’s bringing people.”
+Interest piqued, there was a procedure for adding to the population… strict rules.
 Pulling into the yard, the Scout Team surrounded the wagon, holding back the audience.
-Approaching one of the Community Leader’s appears distraught, immediately demanding an explanation.
-Compassion has become a defunct human attribute, everything seen as a cost to the powers in charge.
+Brett stood ready to protect his cargo.
+Approaching the wagon, one of the committee leaders appeared, distraught, immediately demanding an explanation.

 “What about her and how will you feed these folks and who put you in charge?
 Take them back.”

 “Initially, she will gain skills to help her companions and, for the time being, our medical staff, next regarding food.
 That’s between me and Ms. Bishop.
-Finally, as for your hired help, they need to back up.”
+Finally, as for your hired help, they need to stand down.”

-Chump, stepping back, needing to save face, eying the crowd deep in thought, waved his arms, demanded everyone back to their daily duties.
-As the crowd dispersed, stepped forward seeking to sound formidable, fingering his weapon, scowled, promulgated, “They got three days, then gone.”
-Turning, stepping away, followed by his personal escort, reminding me I was the reason for us lacking an actual doctor.
+Chump stepped back, needing to save face.
+Eyeing the crowd, he waved his arms, demanding everyone back to their daily duties.
+As the crowd dispersed, he stepped forward, fingered his weapon, and declared.
+“They got three days, then gone.”
+Turning, stepping away, followed by his personal escort - a reminder that I was the reason we lacked an actual doctor.

-The crowd disbanded, and with some help moved the injured to our ‘hospital’ while we made sure they’re warmly received and expectation understood.
-Ragtag medical staff, welcoming group, and having intimidating “thugs” pressing around the entrance helpful plus a container full of supplies with the promise of more equally compelling.
+The crowd disbanded, and with some help we moved the injured and supplies to our ‘hospital’ while we made sure they were warmly received.
+And expectations understood.
+Ragtag medical staff, welcoming group, and having intimidating scout team members pressing around the entrance didn’t hurt either.
+The container of supplies, with the promise of more, was equally compelling.

-Offer tentatively accepted, “Addison, would you give her a quick guided tour?”
-And before she could answer.
-Frank, pushing forward, interjecting, “allow me.”
+She tentatively accepted, “Addison, would you give her a quick guided tour?”
+Before she could answer, Frank pushed forward.
+“Allow me.”

 Diana smiled.
-I’m sure Addison and I shared a common thought: trouble.
+I was sure Addison and I shared the same thought: trouble.

 “Excuse me, I got an errand to run and will meet all back at our special table.”

-I quickly, checked with Ms. Bishop to arrange a meal, a deal, with a promise to bring back food next time out, and not more mouths to feed, then returned to stables where I asked my mount be prepared to leave later that evening, at dusk.
+I returned to the stables and asked that my mount be prepared for a departure later that evening, at dusk.
 Received a quizzical look from all while avoiding eye contact or offering an explanation.
 I had a plan.
-While spending time with Addison and Luke’s threat, memories of my daughters again intruded, forced me to think, and now wonder, hoping they were well, curious if they ever think of me, or care.
+Luke's threat had stirred something I’d been pushing down.
+Memories of my daughters intruded again - wondering if they were well, if they ever thought of me or cared.
 They could be anywhere, across the road, or miles away.

-To the east, less than a mile away, a community larger than ours existed.
+To the east, less than a mile away, such a unit existed.
 Inhabitants often heard late at night, with music playing, arguments brewing, and the occasional gunfire.
+Could a family member still exist?
+I’ve heard that missing relatives leave notes on bulletin boards.

 bottom of page